How ConsumerAffairs uses cookies

 FAQ

-When can I buy a Honda Accord extended warranty?
+Where can you buy a Honda Care warranty?

-You can buy Honda Care at any time while your vehicle is still under the original factory warranty, which is the first three years or 36,000 miles (whichever comes first).
-Third-party providers will sell you an extended car warranty at any time.
+You can buy Honda Care from a Honda dealer at any time while your vehicle is still under the original factory warranty, which is the first three years or 36,000 miles, whichever comes first.

 Are Honda Accord extended warranties transferable?

-Yes, Honda Care plans are transferable to a new owner.
-To transfer the warranty, you must submit a request within 20 days of the vehicle's sale and provide necessary documentation, such as the bill of sale or title and a completed transfer form signed by both parties.
+Yes, Honda Care extended warranties are transferable to a new owner.
+To transfer the warranty, you must submit a request and provide necessary documentation, such as the bill of sale or title and a completed transfer form signed by both parties.

-Can I cancel my Honda Accord extended warranty?
+Can you cancel a Honda Accord extended warranty?

-Yes, if you cancel your Honda Care plan within 60 days of purchase and no claims have been made, you are eligible for a full refund.
+Yes, you can cancel a Honda Care extended warranty at any time.
+If you cancel your Honda Care plan within 60 days of purchase and no claims have been made, you are eligible for a full refund.
 After 60 days, you can still cancel and receive a prorated refund based on the unused portion of the contract, minus any claims paid and applicable processing fees.

 Article sources